nodejs/undici/README.md

 The `data` parameter in `callback` is defined as follow:

 * `opaque: Any`
+* `trailers: Object`, an object where all keys have been lowercased.

 Returns a promise if no callback is provided.